-At St. Bernard’s, you’ll find a community of students, faculty, and scholars who are motivated to pursuing truth, goodness, and beauty, and continuing to build the Church within contemporary society.
+At St. Bernard’s, you’ll find a community of students, faculty, and scholars dedicated to pursuing truth, goodness, and beauty, and continuing to build the Church within contemporary society.

 St. Bernard’s offers many avenues to join our community of faith and learning.

-If you are ready for a complete course of study in theology or philosophy, either for your personal formation or for professional development, St. Bernard’s offers four graduate degrees:
+If you are ready for a complete course of study in theology or philosophy, either for personal formation or professional development, St. Bernard’s offers four graduate degrees: